davemilller/davemilller/README.md

 - superdave2347@gmail.com

 ### About Me
 Software developer extraordinaire with a computer science degree from Montana State University.
-Currently working at [HappyDoc](https://www.gohappydoc.com/) as a full stack engineer.
+Backend focused but proficient across the whole stack, including frontend development with React, mobile with React native, and DevOps with Kubernetes & GCP.

 I am interested / have experience in:
 - Machine learning / AI applications, including but not limited to: